kruumy/AE-Splash-Changer-GUI/README.md

 ## Todo

 * Embed ResourceHacker.exe into the main executable to make stand-alone.
-* Add more ae verions support
+* Add more ae version support
 * Actually center the UI lol

 ## Credit